Transportes Aéreos de Timor: Aircraft on display

 The former TAT de Havilland Dove CR-TAG "Manatuto", which escaped the Indonesian invasion of East Timor in late 1975, is now on display at the Darwin Aviation Museum.

-After being admitted to Australia as an 'aircraft in transit', it remained in Darwin and was ultimately declared to be an illegal import by the Australian government and impounded.
+After being admitted to Australia as an 'aircraft in transit', CR-TAG remained in Darwin and was ultimately declared to be an illegal import by the Australian government and impounded.

 Following extensive diplomatic communications between Australia, Portugal and Indonesia, it was donated by the Portuguese government to the museum in January 1978, and formally approved for import four months later.
 It then underwent a long conservation process prior to being placed on public display in December 1990.